| August 2021 Update: Dylan is now a resourcing partner for Audiology at Specsavers.

 Meeting all the manufacturers (who are trusted clients) as well as seeing the relationships that my colleagues Rob Wilson & Patrick Reed had formed was also an attraction to me, as operating in a niche market allows one to form those relationships.
 After 2 days at the BAA, I knew from then on, that Audiology is where I wanted to be!

-For me, being able to hold technical conversations with Audiologists was a huge part of it for me.
+For me, being able to hold technical conversations with Audiologists was a huge part of it.
 It showed the work I’d been putting in at home was paying off.

 Also, there were certainly some very memorable outfits on display this year at the Cuban Night at Revolution De Cuba – The GN team dressed as rum bottles and Pineapples is a memory that will stick with me for a long time!